The latest numbers on COVID-19 in Canada for Monday, Jan. 4, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were zero new cases Sunday from 83 completed tests, for a positivity rate of 0.0 per cent.
-Over the past seven days, there have been a total of one new cases.
+There were zero new cases Monday from 45 completed tests, for a positivity rate of 0.0 per cent.
+Over the past seven days, there have been a total of zero new cases.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is 2.58 per 100,000 people.